AutoSurvey-968/AutoSurvey-Submission-Service/README.md

 ## Project Description

 The submission microservice for AutoSurvey-968.
-Hello, I am Testy McTesterson.

 ## Technologies Used